-Why Are There "Church Words"?
+Why Are There Church Words?

-I hope these church-word web definitions can help people find what Christians mean by those words, because so much truth is behind them.
+I hope these church-related word definitions can help people find what Christians mean by those words, because so much truth is behind them.
 But many of these words set up the feeling of being trapped in a mysterious parallel universe.
 (I myself get such thoughts when someone says "God told me" (X-Files) or "The Spirit will convict you" (Law & Order).)
 The trouble is, non-Christians are not a part of that universe, so how can they come to grips with the Savior and His followers if we speak like that?
-Since we ourselves don't use the terms outside of a churchly context, how can we even know what we're really saying?
+Since we ourselves don't use these church terms outside of a churchly context, how can we even know what we're really saying?
 Do we really know the meaning?